debugduo-py/IoT-Device/README.md

 #### `getInput(text)`

 A hardware equivalent of Python's built-in `input()` function, tailored specifically for this IoT device.
 Displays a prompt on the LCD and waits for the user to type a number using the physical keypad.
-Supports backspace and escape.
+Supports backspace and enter.

 | Parameter | Type | Description |
 |---|---|---|
 | `text` | `str` | The prompt shown on the LCD before the user types |

-**Returns:** `int` — the number entered by the user, or `"escape"` if the user pressed the escape key.
+**Returns:** `int` — the number entered by the user.

 ```python
 qty = Scanner.getInput("Quantity: ")